-Program in Judaic Studies Postdoctoral Associate in Ancient Judaism/History 2019-2021
+Program in Judaic Studies Postdoctoral Associate in Modern Jewish History 2020-2022

-The Program in Judaic Studies at Yale University is offering a two-year Postdoctoral fellowship that will begin on July 1, 2019.
-Candidates for the fellowship must have a Ph.D. in hand by July 1, 2019 and must have received the degree no earlier than 2016.
-The Program seeks a specialist in Ancient Judaism/History who will work closely with appropriate members of Yale’s faculty.
+The Program in Judaic Studies at Yale University is offering a two-year Postdoctoral fellowship that will begin on July 1, 2020.
+Candidates for the fellowship must have a Ph.D. in hand by July 1, 2020 and must have received the degree no earlier than 2017.
+The Program seeks a specialist in Modern Jewish History who will work closely with appropriate members of Yale’s faculty.

 The Judaic Studies Postdoctoral Associate will be expected to be in residence, to conduct research in Yale’s library and archival collections, to participate actively in the intellectual life of the university, teach two courses, one per year, with the option of substituting the organization of a conference, seminar, or colloquium for the second year’s course.
 The annual stipend will be $59,000 plus health benefits.
 Candidates send a cover letter, CV, project proposal, three letters of recommendation, and a list of proposed courses to:

 Judaic Studies Program

 New Haven, CT 06520-8282